brefphp/bref/docs/frameworks/symfony.md

             path: "%kernel.logs_dir%/%kernel.environment%.deprecations.log"
 ```

-Either change the path to `php://stderr` or remove the logging of deprecations entirely.
+We should either change the path to `php://stderr`, or remove the logging of deprecations entirely.

 ## Environment variables

 Since Symfony 4, the production parameters are configured through environment variables.
-You can define some in `serverless.yml`.
+We can define them in `serverless.yml`.

 ```yaml
 provider: